-The long-term success of this business is dependent upon increasing margins through greater volumes.
-We continue to increase the production of our energy storage products to meet high levels of demand, including the construction of a new Megafactory in Shanghai and the ongoing ramp at our Megafactory in Lathrop, California.
-For Megapack, energy storage deployments can vary meaningfully quarter to quarter depending on the timing of specific project milestones.
-We remain committed to growing our retrofit solar energy business by offering a low-cost and simplified online ordering experience.
-In addition, we continue to seek to improve our installation capabilities and price efficiencies for Solar Roof.
-As these product lines grow, we will have to maintain adequate battery cell supply for our energy storage products and ensure the availability of qualified personnel, particularly skilled electricians, to support the ramp of Solar Roof.
+The long-term success of this business is dependent upon incremental volume growth.
+We continue to increase the production and capabilities of our energy storage products to meet high levels of demand, including the introduction of Powerwall 3 in 2024, and the ramps of our Megafactories in Shanghai and Lathrop, California.
+For Megapack, energy storage deployments can vary meaningfully quarter to quarter depending on the timing of specific project milestones and logistics.
+As these product lines grow, we will have to maintain adequate battery cell supply for our energy storage products.
+At the same time, changes in government and economic incentives or tariffs may also impact our sales, cost structure and the competitive landscape.